 We are now exploring how we might use our insights from this project to investigate multi-year and decadal forecasting in existing operational forecasting models alongside efforts with partners at Bureau of Meteorology and ACCESS-NRI.

 Climate prediction on an annual to decadal timescale has the potential to deliver huge benefit to the Australian economy, as well as communities and government by informing decision-making in areas such as risk management and natural asset management.

 Near-term climate prediction remains a huge challenge.
 Fortunately, even in early stages, advanced climate forecasts are of significant economic value and can equip decision-makers in agriculture, energy and other sectors with the knowledge to better manage risks and opportunities - in addition to informing where to best direct resources.

-In 2020, the DCFP team joined a World Meteorological Organisation (WMO) effort by becoming an accredited Global Data Producing Centre for near-term climate forecasting.
-The near-term climate predictions are now available through the MetOffice website.
+In 2020, the DCFP were acknowledged by the World Meteorological Organisation (WMO) as an accredited Global Data Producing Centre for near-term climate forecasting.
+The near-term climate predictions are now available through the UK MetOffice.

 Find out how we can help you and your business.
 Get in touch using the form below and our experts will get in contact soon!